mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ##### page.previous_page

-The page object for the previous  page.
-The usage is the same as for `page`.
+The page object for the previous page or `None`.
+The value will be `None` if the current page is the first item in the site navigation or if the current page is not included in the navigation at all.
+When the value is a page object, the usage is the same as for `page`.

 ##### page.next_page

-The page object for the next page.The usage is the same as for `page`.
+The page object for the next page or `None`.
+The value will be `None` if the current page is the last item in the site navigation or if the current page is not included in the navigation at all.
+When the value is a page object, the usage is the same as for `page`.

 ### Extra Context